robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-03-01-activerecord-last-pieces-of-the-initialization-puzzle.markdown

   they are missing.
 This is actually not used for initialization, probably for performance reasons - but it would have made more sense to just leave it to that method.
-* In my opinion, it would have been a whole lot easier to just add the call to the `define_attribute_methods` method from the `ActiveRecord::AttributeMethods#respond_to?` method to the `ActiveRecord::Core#initialize` method.
+* I think it would have been a whole lot easier to just add the call to the `define_attribute_methods` method from the `ActiveRecord::AttributeMethods#respond_to?` method to the `ActiveRecord::Core#initialize` method.